PAM Authentication

 If the /etc/pam.d/other profile reflects the authentication system and policies that you’d like RStudio to use then no further configuration is required.
 If you want to create a custom PAM profile for RStudio you would create a file named /etc/pam.d/rstudio and specify whatever settings are appropriate.

-RedHat / CentOS / SUSE
+RedHat / SUSE

-On RedHat, CentOS and SUSE systems applications without their own PAM profiles are denied access by default.
+On RedHat and SUSE systems applications without their own PAM profiles are denied access by default.
 Therefore to ensure that RStudio is running and available after installation a default PAM profile is installed at /etc/pam.d/rstudio.
 This profile is configured to require a user-id greater than 500 and to authenticate users against local system accounts:

 ; /etc/pam.d/rstudio